SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 06 November, 2024 at 23:37:37
+# Last Refreshed - 07 November, 2024 at 23:38:50
 The Latest Activity was a Ride -

-<b>North lake Washington loop</b>
+<b>South lake Washington loop Thursday</b>

-which happened on 03 November, 2024 at 08:13:59
+which happened on 07 November, 2024 at 06:48:54

-Which is 0 years, 0 months, 3 days, 15 hours and 23 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 16 hours and 49 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12816514657
+You can see it here https://www.strava.com/activities/12846355028

 ## Number of Rides
 How many rides have I done each year?